companieshouse/test-data-generator/README.md

 #### Creating Acsp Members and Acsp Profiles
 - POST: Sending a POST request to create Acsp Members and Acsp Profiles `{Base URL}/test-data/acsp-members` will generate a new Acsp Member and Acsp Profile.
 The request body must include mandatory `userId` and optional `AcspMembersSpec` and `AcspProfile` parameter to customise the generated Acsp Member and Acsp Profile.
-    - `userId`: The User ID of user from the user db.
+    - `user_id`: The User ID of user from the user db.
 This is mandatory.
-    - `userRole`: This is the role of the ACSP Member.
+    - `user_role`: This is the role of the ACSP Member.
 This is optional
     - `status`: Status of the Acsp Member.
 This is optional
-    - `acspProfile`: {
+    - `acsp_profile`: {
-      - `type`: company type of the AcspProfile.
+      - `type`: Company type of the AcspProfile.
 This is optional with a defaults to `ltd`.
       - `status`: Status of the Acsp Profile.
 This is optional with a defaults to`active`.
     - }